How to Use Fruits and Vegetables in Expressing Yourself

 Paul really liked the carrot that I dangled.
-So we went to a party and we went bananas!
+So we went to a party, and we went bananas!

 4) Full of beans

-Now he’s a happy fellow, he’s full of beans!
+Now he’s a happy fellow.
+He’s full of beans!
 He was enjoying himself and seemed to forget about his problem.

 5) Bad apple

-Unfortunately, in one of those weekend parties, a bad person came along.
+Unfortunately, at one of those weekend parties, a bad person came along.
 Paul and I thought he was a bad apple.
 I thought Paul really needs to stay away from him to get out of trouble.

-When we go out a lot and meet new people at work or in social events, we come across various people.
+When we go out a lot and meet new people at work or at social events, we come across various people.
 So, a bad apple is a bad influence and brings trouble to your life.